Student Academic Services (SAS)

 A Typical Day

-SASS teachers work closely and collaboratively with content area teachers and guidance staff to help maximize a student’s learning performance.
+SAS teachers work closely and collaboratively with content area teachers and guidance staff to help maximize a student’s learning performance.
 In addition to direct instruction of strategies during the academic day, we provide:

 - After school assistance in our Homework and Study Center